FAQs and Information

 - How can I prepare for the installation?

 The site prep will be done by your heat pump installer, but clearing your belongings away from the agreed upon area is very important.
 Also, the electrical work needs to be done by the electrician before the installation can be finished.
+Whom you use is your preference, but we do give recommendations as needed.
 There will be a separate bill from the electrician for all electrical work.
+You should discuss this with the electrician before the job begins.

 - Will a heat pump heat a two story home?